 Suggies have become more popular in the past couple of years, much like pygmy hedgehogs have.
 Due to the increase in demand and their relatively low population, their breeding is similar to the breeding of pedigree dogs.

 Backyard breeders will overbreed and inbreed the animals and sell them for either very low or very high prices just to make some money.
-They don't give thought or care for the animals at all.
+They don't give a thought or care to the animals at all.
 Unfortunately, there is little to no control over their breeding.
 Because they are exotic pets, it can be even harder for the law to control them.

 Overbreeding animals can result in severe health problems and trauma to both the male and the female being bred.
-Along with inbreeding, it can produce sickly animals with behavioral problems, shortened lifespans, genetic disorders, mental instability, increased risks of diseases, dwarfism, dead babies, and infertility.
+Along with inbreeding, it can produce sickly animals with behavioural problems, shortened lifespans, genetic disorders, mental instability, increased risks of diseases, dwarfism, dead babies, and infertility.

 SGs should only be purchased from a licensed, professional breeder or adopted from a shelter.
 There aren't a lot of good breeders around, but if you really want to find one, you should look for the following: